By Gary Lambrecht

-Ashley Ingram is entering his sixth year at the Naval Academy coaching the centers and guards and his first as the running game coordinator.
+Ashley Ingram is in his eighth year at the Naval Academy coaching the centers and guards and his third as the running game coordinator.

-Navy has compiled a record of 40-25 (.615) in Ingram's tenure, beating Army all five times, earning four bowl bids, winning three Commander-In-Chief's Trophies and beating Notre Dame twice.
+Navy has compiled a record of 57-34 (.626) in Ingram’s tenure, beating Army all seven times, earning six bowl bids, winning three bowl games, winning four Commander-In-Chief’s Trophies and beating Notre Dame twice.

 Ingram helped lead Navy to an 8-5 record in 2012 and a berth in the Kraft Fight Hunger Bowl.
 Navy defeated Air Force, 28-21, in overtime and Army, 17-13, to win the Commander-In-Chief’s Trophy.

 Navy was 5-7 in 2011, which included a series record 10th-straight victory over Army.
 Navy played seven teams that finished with a winning record and six that went to bowl games.
-The Mids finished fourth in the nation in rushing offense, averaging 312.3 yards per game, and 15th in the nation in turnover margin (+0.8).
 Guard John Dowd was named a First-Team Academic All-American for the second-consecutive year making him the first Two-Time First-Team Academic All-American in school history.

 The 2009 season was one to remember, as the Mids tied a school record for wins with 10, won a school-record seventh-consecutive Commander-In-Chief’s Trophy, appeared in a school-record seventh-consecutive bowl game and ran their winning streak against the other two Service Academies to an amazing 15-straight games.
 The Mids capped the season off with a 35-13 rout of Missouri in the Texas Bowl.